-it meant a lot to pb wolf and stones throw, it meant a lot to MED, and it definitely meant a lot to me to have my set blessed by jay dee. (i'd met him on a few occasions before but it was usually brief and he was a man of few words around people he didn’t know too well).
+It meant a lot to P.B.
+Wolf and Stones Throw, it meant a lot to MED, and it definitely meant a lot to me to have my set blessed by Jay Dee.
+I’d met him on a few occasions before but it was usually brief and he was a man of few words around people he didn’t know too well.

-i even kept the camera rolling after the music stopped on a few takes because it was obvious that he and MED were having fun together.
+During the shoot I even kept the camera rolling after the music stopped on a few takes because it was obvious that he and MED were having fun together.

 The end result was accepted to BET programming but never saw airplay because, despite the huge producers attached to the project (J Dilla and Just Blaze), MED didn’t have radio spins.
 Lesson learned.

 One completely unexpected outcome of the project was months later when Stones Throw art director Jeff Jank was designing the cover for Dilla’s album Donuts.
 He realized that he had no unseen photos of Dilla and that Dilla’s failing health made taking a new photo impossible.
 So he asked me if there were any stills from the shoot that might work for a record cover.
 I picked out a few and sent them to him, and the rest, is history.